LEGACY PLANNING CREATES LASTING EFFECTIVE THOUGHTFUL HARMONIOUS MULTI-GENERATIONAL WEALTH TRANSFER

 Have you had "the talk" yet?

 Would you like some help?

-You will have the opportunity to conduct a family meeting in the later phase of the legacy planning process.
-The family meeting provides a time for you to convey as much of your legacy plan as you would like, work together to solidify your brand, and offer direction on how your loved ones can best prepare to navigate the estate you will be passing on to them.
+Working with me, you will have the opportunity to conduct a family meeting in the later phase of the legacy planning process.
+The family meeting provides a time for you to convey as much of your legacy plan as you’d like to and express your goals and/or any concerns you have regarding the transfer of family leadership.
+You can also work together to solidify your family brand, discuss what it means to you, and how it can provide your loved ones with direction on how to best navigate the estate you will be passing on to them.

 If you reach out via phone, email, or through this website’s contact form, I’ll chat with you briefly and then direct you to my scheduling page so that you can pick a convenient time for our 30-minute Legacy Plan Initial Consultation.
 If you’d like, you can skip the Meet & Greet and go straight to the scheduling page.